 Learning Messiah is the title of the translation into English of de Messias leren.
-The process of translating and editing, that started in Spring 2016, has been finished recently.
-The book will be published by Wipf and Stock Publishers, Eugene, Oregon.
-Publication will take place probably in the fall of 2018.
+The process of translating and editing started in Spring 2016.
+The book has been published by Wipf and Stock Publishers (Eugene, Oregon, USA).
+The book appeared in the fall of 2018.

 Endorsements based on the English text of Learning Messiah